 In the year 2016, smart Dubai office introduced Blockchain strategy.
-Using this technology entrepreneurs and developers will be able to connect with investor and leading companies.
-The objective is to implement blockchain base system which favors the development of various kind of industries to make Dubai 'the happiest city in the world.'
+Using this technology, entrepreneurs and developers will be able to connect with investor and leading companies.
+The objective is to implement blockchain based system which favors the development of various kinds of industries to make Dubai ‘the happiest city in the world.’

 2. Incent Customer retention

-Incent is CRaaS (Consumer retention as a service) based on the Blockchain technology.
-It is a loyalty program which is based on generating token for business affiliated with its related network.
-In this system, blockchain is exchanged instantaneously, and it can be stored in digital portfolios of user's phone or accessing through the browser.
+Incent is CRaaS (Consumer retention as a service) based on Blockchain technology.
+It is a loyalty program which is based on generating tokens for businesses affiliated with its related network.
+In this system, blockchain is exchanged instantaneously, and it can be stored in digital portfolios of user’s phones or accessing through the browser.